 Phase 2 — Pick A Lot

 With the help of your team, you now can start shopping for a lot.
 Communities on the north side of Indianapolis all have their own personalities, so keep some options open.
-You may dream of a lot in downtown Carmel, but then the amenities and lot sizes in a community like Maple Ridge in Westfield may suit you better.
+You may dream of a lot in downtown Carmel, but then the amenities and lot sizes in a community like Sunrise on the Monon or Maple Ridge in Westfield may suit you better.

 Once you’ve made your decision, you will need to do a walkthrough and file the appropriate permits.
 And now that you know the lot limitations, you can finalize your layout.
 Those 100 decisions you need to make for your home will start to feel much more real from here on out.

 Phase 3 — Clear Land And Pour Foundation

 The actual building starts with the foundation.
 First, the lot gets leveled and cleared out so that the foundation can go in without any problems.
 If you chose a slab foundation, sections are marked and staked, and the footings are poured.
 Basements are a bit more in-depth, as you have to dig up the land before you can pour the basement walls.